Pueblo IV period: Pottery

-Plain surfaced pottery replaced the corrugated pottery of the Pueblo II and III Periods.
-Red, yellow and orange ware and polychrome (multiple-colored) pottery replaced black-on-white pottery of the previous pueblo periods.
+Plain surfaced pottery replaced the corrugated pottery of the Pueblo II and Pueblo III periods.
+Red, yellow, and orange ware and polychrome (multiple-colored) pottery replaced black-on-white pottery of the previous pueblo periods.
 The pottery was often mass-produced, high quality pottery, and in the case of the western Ancestral Pueblo, included Kachina figure and symbol designs.
 Glazed pots, created when mineral paints on the pottery surface were fired at high temperatures, emerged in the Ancestral Pueblo sites.
 Artisans in the Petrified Forest created sophisticated Glaze-on-Red polychrome pottery.

 Other material goods

 Emerging material goods during this period were small triangular projectile points and piki stones for making bread.

 Cultural groups and periods

 The cultural groups of this period include: